 - Healthy Recipes (National Library of Medicine) Also in Spanish

 - Lifestyle Changes for Heart Attack Prevention (American Heart Association)

 - Physical Activity and Your Heart (National Heart, Lung, and Blood Institute) Also in Spanish

 - Prevent Heart Disease (Centers for Disease Control and Prevention)

 - Prevention (Department of Health and Human Services)

 - Your Guide to a Healthy Heart (National Heart, Lung, and Blood Institute) - PDF

-- Behavioral Counseling to Promote a Healthful Diet and Physical Activity for CVD Prevention in Adults with Risk Factors (U.S. Preventive Services Task Force) - PDF
+- Behavioral Counseling to Promote a Healthful Diet and Physical Activity for Cardiovascular Disease Prevention in Adults with Cardiovascular Risk Factors (U.S. Preventive Services Task Force) - PDF

 - Daily Aspirin Therapy: Understand the Benefits and Risks (Mayo Foundation for Medical Education and Research) Also in Spanish